joneill3877/Robot-Arm-Project/README.md

 | Week 7 (May 13-17) |  Test the functionality and start the documentation.  |
 | Week 8 (May 20-24) |  Finish the documentation.  |

-Note: This is a tentative schedule for illustrative purposes, and subject to change based numerous factor such as how the completion of different steps and when the official project due date.
+Note: This is a tentative schedule for illustrative purposes, and is subject to change based on numerous factors such as the completion of different steps and when the official project due date.
 ## Diagrams
 <img src="20240325_164954.jpg" alt="Planning Diagram" width="400" height="500">